OXFORD AGAINST SEXUAL VIOLENCE

 SUPPORTING OUR STUDENTS

 We are working with students to prevent sexual harassment and violence, and are taking steps to gain a better understanding of the issues at Oxford.
-Our Consent Matters online training programme is available to all students; and we are in the process of reviewing our consent workshop provision across the institution.
-We are also exploring how we can learn from student experiences to change our culture.
+Our Consent for Students online training programme is available to all students.

 WHAT IS SEXUAL HARASSMENT AND VIOLENCE?